EricStratosphere/Food-Inventory-System/README.md

 ### **♻️ Food Waste Reduction**
 By actively tracking expiration dates and providing automated alerts, the system promotes responsible food consumption.
 This feature encourages users to utilize perishable items before expiration, leading to better meal planning, financial savings, and a more sustainable lifestyle.

+### **🍏 Healthy Living & Budget-Friendly Tips**
+Save and Savor includes a dedicated section with **practical tips on maintaining a healthy lifestyle while staying on budget**.
+Users can access expert advice on **nutritious meal planning, cost-effective grocery shopping, and reducing food waste**, helping them make the most of their food while prioritizing health and affordability.

+---
 ## 📌 **Usage**

 Follow these steps to effectively manage your food inventory and reduce waste: